wp-plugins/project-panorama-lite/readme.txt

 A. Chances are, someone else has asked it.
 Check out the support forum at: http://www.projectpanorama.com/forums

-= Q. I'm getting 404 errors on my projects or other plugins
+= Q. I'm getting 404 errors on my projects or other plugins =

 First Try going to settings > permalinks and resaving your permalinks If that doesn't work, there is probably another plugin thats conflicting with Panorama.
 You can try editing the /project-panorama/lib/data_model.php file and removing line 56 that says "flush_rewrite_rules();" - Then resave your permalinks.

-= Q. Logging into a project redirects me to another page
+= Q. Logging into a project redirects me to another page =
   A. This happens when you have another plugin that alters standard login redirects, often a ticketing system or other "project management like" plugin.
 You will need to have the author of that plugin help you remove the global user redirect.

 == Credit ==

-Project Panorama is powered by Advanced Custom Fields and the Advanced Custom Field Repeater Addon.
-Advanced Custom Field Repeater Addon may not be removed, distributed or sold without purchase from Advanced Custom Fields (http://www.advancedcustomfields.com).
+Project Panorama is powered by Advanced Custom Fields (http://www.advancedcustomfields.com).

 == Changelog ==